SEND Update - October 2023

 The Council House have kindly offered to host this event for us and the team will be providing light refreshments on arrival.
 A place has been reserved for each new SENCO and am email link will be sent out to confirm whether they would like to attend.

-For further information, please contact Heather Wood, Head of SEND Advisory Services at heather.wood@birmingham.gov.uk
+For further information, email Heather Wood, Head of SEND Advisory Services: heather.wood@birmingham.gov.uk

 SENAR update around Quality Assurance Work